Category: Outlook

 Increased Support Tickets

-The introduction of the Copilot feature without adequate preparation may lead to a spike in support tickets as users encounter issues or have questions about the new functionality.
+The introduction of the multi-select feature without adequate preparation may lead to an increase in support tickets as users encounter issues or bugs, impacting IT support resources.

 – roles: IT Support Staff, Help Desk Technicians